Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

-We improve the last result in our paper, and it will be our main tool for sparse problems. \begin{theorem} In assumptions of Theorem \ref{FasterCounting0_th}, the problem \ref{CProb} can be solved by an algorithm with the arithmetic complexity bound:
+\end{theorem} We improve the last result in Theorem \ref{FasterCounting_th} of our paper, and it will be our main tool for sparse problems.
+A fully self-contained proof of this theorem will be given in Subsection \ref{main_th_0_proof}.
+Wherever it will be necessary to refer to the original article with an inaccuracy, we will cite the full proof of the relevant statement in Appendix. \begin{theorem} Under assumptions of Theorem \ref{FasterCounting0_th}, the problem \ref{CProb} can be solved by a randomized algorithm with the expected arithmetic complexity bound: